rupamShaw1998/GearBest/README.md

 ⬤ https://mdn.com

-We tried our best to create pixel perfect cloned site.
-At first we decided to complete the basic user flow of the project that is user should see landing page of the website, user should be able to sign up and sign in and user should be able to shop followed by placing order after completing the payment process.
+<p>We tried our best to create pixel perfect cloned site.
+At first we decided to complete the basic user flow of the project that is user should see landing page of the website, user should be able to sign up and sign in and user should be able to shop followed by placing order after completing the payment process.</p><br><br>

-Challenges We Faced And How We Solved Them:
+<h4>Challenges We Faced And How We Solved Them:</h4>

-We started the project by creating a whatsapp group which is first and most important task that is connecting with our teammates but I didn’t have contact number of other members so I tried to connect them on slack and ask their contact number and successfully created a whatsapp group or we can say a workspace where we can share our tasks, work progress and our ideas.
+<p>We started the project by creating a whatsapp group which is first and most important task that is connecting with our teammates but I didn’t have contact number of other members so I tried to connect them on slack and ask their contact number and successfully created a whatsapp group or we can say a workspace where we can share our tasks, work progress and our ideas.

 Followed by that, we scheduled our first zoom meeting on the first day where we discussed how we can further proceed during this whole construct week.
 We researched the whole website and assigned ourselves with different parts of the website.